 Next, we destroy the "A" group which owned the original view.
 We verify that the view copy remains in the "B" group and its data is still intact.
-When we destroyed the "A" group, its view is also destroyed.
-So we can no longer access it with the usual method calls.
-If we maintained a handle (e.g., pointer) to it, it would no longer be valid.
+When we destroyed the "A" group, its view is detached but not destroyed.
+We see that it is still exist and is attached to the buffer.

-Lastly, we destroy the "B" group.
-Similar to the destruction of the "A" group, the view in the "B" group is destroyed.
-However, since we did not explicitly delete (i.e., destroy) the data, we see from the code output below that the buffer still exists in the datastore and is allocated.
-However, it has no attached views.
-Here is the complete example source code.
+Finally, we destroy the "B" group.
+Similar to the destruction of the "A" group, the view is detached from the "B" group.
+In particular, the view remains attached to the buffer, which still exists in the datastore and remains allocated.